idealogue/codestyle/docs/css.md

 .class__sub-class--modifier {}
 ```

-When you do a thing with css aka, build a widget, you're going to call it something.
-This is known as the parent class, or module, or widget name - whatever you want really.
+When you build a thing with css (a widget) you're going to call it something.
+We define this as a molecule.
+In the following example "list" is the parent molecule:

 ```scss
 .list { }
 ```

-When building out a class you're going to need to tie the children to the parent somehow, but we don't want to _physically_ nest all our classes so we create sub-classes like so:
+When building out a molecule you're going to need to tie the children to the parent somehow, but we don't want to _physically_ nest all our classes so we create sub-classes like so:

 ```scss
 .list__heading {}
 .list__item {}
 ```

-If we want to modify something slightly from it's base class we can use a modifier, this keeps it tightly coupled to the original class/subclass, but allows for variation.
+If we want to modify something slightly from it's base class we can use a modifier, this keeps it tightly coupled to the original molecules/sub-classes, but allows for variation:

 ```scss
 .list__heading--large {